-To make it even worse, Docker for Mac has a memory leeks problem.
+To make it even worse, Docker for Mac has a memory leaks problem.
 It’s something that has been reported already in 2018 and closed because “It’s a problem with Mac not with Docker.”
 Even though people are still regularly commenting that they have this issue.
 Even with stopped containers, after running for a while, Docker starts consuming quite a lot of memory (and its energy consumption is high, so I usually disable it when I’m on a battery).

 Tools that I don’t use, but I can highly recommend

 Finally, there are some great tools that I currently don’t use.
 Some of them are the tools that I used in the past.
 And for some of them, I still haven’t found a good use case: